Breathless

 My beloved and beautiful friend Marcie sent me this picture the other day.

+My goodness.
 Are you breathless like me?
 Her precious new baby Julian just celebrated his 1 month birthday.
 HAPPY BIRTHDAY BABY!
 This is the first time I've seen him in the hat I made and I am so touched.

 His big sister Jasper is wearing a lavender cardigan sweater that I made for her on her last birthday.
 Marcie sent the picture so I could see my creations on her adorable children and she very generously gave me permission to share it here.